-- One episode of CSI: Crime Scene Investigation involved an intentional evocation of this trope (or something) when it's revealed that to lure a man who is a little person out a fake woman was created using a photo of the man himself that was slightly altered so he wouldn't notice.
+- One episode of CSI involved an intentional evocation of this trope (or something) when it's revealed that to lure a man who is a little person out a fake woman was created using a photo of the man himself that was slightly altered so he wouldn't notice.
 It's explained that this was successful because people are attracted to people with similar features to themselves.

 - The Simpsons:

-- Same case with Ralph Wiggum's parents, Chief Wiggum and his wife (albeit not to the extent like the Van Houtens).
+- Same case with Chief Clancy Wiggum, his wife Sarah, and their son Ralph (albeit not to the extent of the Van Houtens).

 - Ralph the security guard and his wife in Animaniacs.
 Their son, who looks nothing like them, desperately hopes that he is adopted.

 - Family Guy Mort's wife Muriel, who looks just like Mort if he was in drag.

 - This trope happens in a relative sense in The Amazing World of Gumball: Elmore is full of all kinds of Funny Animals, plants, and Animate Inanimate Objects that are subject to all kinds of Medium Blending, and Interspecies Romance isn't treated as unusual; the main character's parents are a cat and rabbit.
 But most of the other married couples we see are of the same medium, artstyle, and species (e.g. Penny's parents are both peanuts with Thick-Line Animation like her, Mr. and Mrs. Robinson are both CGI Muppets, Banana Joe's parents are both CGI bananas, and Sussie's parents are both live-action chins).
 Lampshaded in "The Recipe", as Gumball sees Anton's parents (off-screen) and mistakes them for clones of Anton kissing each other.